Gethe/wow-ui-source/README.markdown

   * Holy Fire damage has been increased to be approximately 30% higher than Smite.

-  * Holy Word: Sanctuary has a new spell effect.

   * Inner Will and Inner Fire now last until canceled.